airtidy/railstest/README.md

 # Job Application

 As part of your job application please provide a resume (preferably text or a URL to your resume) with your contact details (i.e. phone number and e-mail address) and use `encrypt.sh` to encrypt it before checking it in.
 This program will encrypt a file and add a `.enc` extension to the end of it to indicate that it is encrypted.
+Please also check in the corresponding file with the `.enc.pub` extension.

 Example:

 ```
 sh encrypt.sh message
 git add message.enc
+git add message.enc.pub
 git commit -m "Message for job application"
 ```